 How much does a small business website really cost in the first year

-Updated June 13, 2026
+Updated June 23, 2026

 It ranges from about $100 to $10,000 or more, depending on who builds it.
 A DIY builder runs roughly $100 to $500 plus ongoing fees (iubenda, 2025), while a freelancer or agency typically charges $2,000 to $10,000 for the project (Space-O Technologies, 2025).
-WordPress software is free, so that route costs mainly hosting and a domain.
+A free AI website builder costs mainly hosting and a domain, because the build itself is free.

 Quick answer